-The behaviour of dominant firms is regulated by the Competition Law of the Republic of Latvia (the Competition Law), effective as of 1 January 2002.
-The secondary legislation in the area of competition law comprises regulations issued by the Latvian Cabinet of Ministers.
+The behaviour of dominant firms is regulated by the Competition Law (CL), effective as of 1 January 2002.
+The secondary legislation comprises regulations issued by the Cabinet of Ministers.

-Article 13 of the Competition Law, which is nearly a carbon copy of article 82 of the EC Treaty, prohibits abuse of a dominant position in any manner in the territory of Latvia.
+Article 13 of the CL, which is nearly a carbon copy of article 82 of the EC Treaty, prohibits abuse of a dominant position in any manner in the territory of Latvia.

-2 Does the law cover conduct through which a non-dominant company becomes (or attempts to become) dominant?
+2 Does the law cover conduct through which a non-dominant company becomes dominant?

-The Competition Law empowers the Competition Council to prohibit a merger as a result of which a dominant position is created or strengthened or competition is substantially lessened.
-Also, the Competition Law prohibits and declares null and void agreements between market participants, the purpose or effect of which is hindrance, restriction or distortion of competition in the territory of Latvia, including agreements regarding:
+The CL empowers the Competition Council (CC) to prohibit a merger as a result of which a dominant position is created or strengthened or competition is substantially lessened.
+Also, the CL prohibits and declares null and void agreements between market participants, the purpose or effect of which is hindrance, restriction or distortion of competition in the territory of Latvia, including agreements regarding:

-- any form of direct or indirect fixing of prices or tariffs or guidelines for their formation, as well as regarding exchange of information relating to prices or provisions regarding sale; - restriction or control of the volume of production or sales, markets, technical development or investment; - division of markets by territory, customers, suppliers or other conditions; - provisions which make the conclusion, amendment or termination of a transaction with a third person subject to acceptance of obligations which, according to commercial practice, are not relevant to the particular transaction; - participation or non-participation in tenders or auctions or regarding provisions for participation (or non-participation), except for cases when competitors have publicly announced their joint tender and the purpose of such tender is not to hinder, restrict or distort competition; - applying unequal provisions in equivalent transactions with third parties, creating competitive disadvantage for such third parties; and - action (or failure to act) as a result of which another market participant is forced to leave a relevant market or the entry of a potential market participant into the market is made more burdensome.
+- any form of direct or indirect fixing of prices or tariffs or guidelines for their formation, as well as regarding exchange of information relating to prices or provisions regarding sale; - restriction or control of the volume of production or sales, markets, technical development or investment; - division of markets by territory, customers, suppliers or other conditions: - provisions which make the conclusion, amendment or termination of a transaction with a third person subject to acceptance of obligations which, according to commercial practice, are not relevant to the particular transaction; - participation or non-participation in tenders or auctions or regarding provisions for participation (or non-participation), except for cases when competitors have publicly announced their joint tender and the purpose of such tender is not to hinder, restrict or distort competition; - applying unequal provisions in equivalent transactions with third parties, creating competitive disadvantage for such third parties; and - action (or failure to act) as a result of which another market participant is forced to leave a relevant market or the entry of a potential market participant into the market is made more burdensome.

-The above list is not exhaustive and is aimed to highlight only the gravest violations of the competition rules.
+The above list is not exhaustive and aims to highlight only the gravest violations of the competition rules.
 Each agreement has to be assessed on its own merits and against the background of possible effects on competition.

-3 Is the object of the legislation and the underlying standard a strictly economic one or does it protect other interests?
+Is the object of the legislation and the underlying standard a strictly economic one or does it protect other interests?

-The object of the Competition Law is defined as the protection, maintenance and development of free, fair and equal competition in the interests of the public in all economic sectors and restriction of market concentration.
+The object of the CL is defined as the protection, maintenance and development of free, fair and equal competition in the interests of the public in all economic sectors and restriction of market concentration.

 4 Are there any rules applying to the unilateral conduct of non-dominant firms?
-EU countries only: Is your national law relating to the unilateral conduct of firms stricter than article 82?
+Is your national law relating to the unilateral conduct of firms stricter than article 82?

-The Competition Law does not impose any stricter provisions for unilateral conduct than article 82.
+The CL does not impose any stricter provisions for unilateral conduct than article 82.

-Currently, there are no specific provisions applying to unilateral conduct of non-dominant firms, however, draft legislative amendments have been produced introducing a definition of "substantial influence" which proposes to cover unilateral conduct of non-dominant firms.
+Currently, there are no specific provisions applying to unilateral conduct of non-dominant firms, however, draft legislative amendments have been produced introducing a definition of 'substantial influence' which proposes to cover unilateral conduct of non-dominant firms.

-The Competition Law, however, contains a general prohibition against unfair competition practices equally applicable to all market participants.
+The CL, however, contains a general prohibition against unfair competition practices equally applicable to all market participants.
 The law prohibits activities which may result in the violation of laws or fair commercial usages and in the hindrance, restriction or distortion of competition.
 The list of unfair competition practices includes: